jburzynski/TypeGenDocs/source/overview.rst

 Getting started
 ===============

 The easiest way to install TypeGen is `via NuGet <https://www.nuget.org/packages/TypeGen>`_.
-After installation, both CLI and core functionality will be available.
+After installation, both CLI and programmatical API will be available.

 Quick example
 =============